rootisgod/rootisgod/content/posts/2022/2022-01-08-Creating-Workers-In-Octopus-Deploy-Using-KIND.md

 draft: false
 ---

 This will be a post foremost about Octopus Deploy.
-I appreciate not everyone uses this, so what follows will be of limited appeal to people who don't, but I found a great trick that is too good not to share.
+I appreciate not everyone uses this, so what follows will be of limited appeal to people who don't.
+It will also make use of Privileged Containers for Docker-In-Docker, so if that's a non-starter then it's also probably not for you!
+But, I found a great trick that is too good not to share.

 ## Octopus Deploy Workers and Containers